FDP-01-2025/project-punto-y-coma/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/mi1WNrHU)

-# Proyecto de C++ 🌌 ChronoCosmos
+# Project C++ 🌌 ChronoCosmos

-## Descripción del Proyecto
+## Project Description

-Este proyecto es un juego interactivo en el cual el jugador debe tomar decisiones en base a distintas aventuras, las situaciones deben ser resueltas correctamente para avanzar de nivel.
-Cada nivel representa un nuevo desafío que el jugador debe superar eligiendo entre diferentes opciones.
-Al avanzar con éxito los niveles, el jugador desbloquea “recompensas”.
-El objetivo final es completar todos los niveles con éxito y superar las situaciones de cada aventura.
+This project is an interactive game in which the player must make decisions based on various adventures.
+Situations must be resolved correctly in order to advance to the next level.
+Each level represents a new challenge that the player must overcome by choosing between different options.
+As players successfully progress through the levels, they unlock “rewards.”
+The ultimate goal is to complete all levels successfully and overcome the situations in each adventure.

-## 🎮 Nombre del juego
+## 🎮 Game Title
 **ChronoCosmos**

-## 🌟 Temática y ambientación
+## 🌟 Theme and Setting
-ChronoCosmos es un juego narrativo de aventuras que transporta al jugador a universos fantásticos.
-Cada universo tiene una temática única:
+ChronoCosmos is a narrative adventure game that transports the player to fantastic universes.
+Each universe has a unique theme:

-- **Nerysia**: Un mundo marino pacífico amenazado por una entidad oscura.
+- **Nerysia**: A peaceful underwater world threatened by a dark entity.
-- **Infernum**: Un reino volcánico en peligro rodeado de amenazas y llamas asfixiantes.
+- **Infernum**: A volcanic kingdom in danger, surrounded by threats and suffocating flames.
-- **Thornia**: Un mundo sumergido en las penumbras del oscuro olvido y memorias perdias.
+- **Thornia**: A world engulfed in the shadows of dark oblivion and lost memories.
+The player must restore balance in each universe by making key decisions that will lead them down different paths.

-El jugador debe restaurar el equilibrio de cada universo tomando decisiones clave que lo llevarán por diferentes caminos.
+The player must restore balance to each universe by making key decisions that will lead them down different paths.

-## 📸 Recursos visuales
+## 📸 Visual Resource

 - 🌊 **Nerysia (Mundo de Agua)**: ![Nerysia](resources/nerysia1.png)
 - 🔥 **Infernum (Mundo de Fuego)**: ![Infernum](resources/infernum2.png)
 - ⏳ **Thornia (Mundo olvidado)**: ![Thornia](resources/thornia1.png)

-Estas imágenes son referencias conceptuales para imaginar los mundos mientras juegas.
+These images are conceptual references to help imagine the worlds while playing.

-## ⚔️ Mecánica principal
+## ⚔️ Main Mechanics
-- El jugador ingresa su nombre y selecciona una aventura.
+- The player enters their name and selects an adventure.
-- Cada aventura contiene **5 niveles**, cada uno con una situación crítica.
+- Each adventure contains **5 levels**, each with a critical situation.
-- En cada nivel se presentan **3 opciones** con consecuencias diferentes.
+- At each level, **3 options** are presented, each with different consequences.
-- Si elige la opción correcta, gana un **premio**.
+- If the corrcta option is chosen, the player wins a **reward**.
-- Los premios obtenidos y aventuras jugadas se almacenan para que puedan revisarse en cualquier momento.
+- Earned rewards and played adventures are stored and can be reviewed at any time.
-- Las aventuras solo pueden jugarse **una vez**.
+- Adventures can only be played **once**.

-## 📄 Reglas del juego
+## 📄 Game Rules
-- Solo **una persona puede jugar**
+- Only **one person can play**
-- Debes elegir un mundo para iniciar la aventura **no puedes volver a jugar la misma aventura dos veces**
+- You must choose a world to start the adventure and **cannot replay the same adventure twice.**
-- Cada aventura tiene **5 niveles**
+- Each adventure has **5 levels**
-- Cada nivel presenta una situación en la que solo tienes **3 opciones** disponibles, deberás escoger la mejor
+- Each level presents a situation with only **3 available options** you must choose the best one.
-- La opción que eligas puede llevarte a un destino distinto **escoge con sabiduría**
+- The option you choose may lead you to a different outcome **choose wisely**
-- Al finalizar cada aventura **puedes revisar** los mundos visitados y todo tu progreso, asi como los premios que has ganado hasta el momento
+- At the end of each adventure, **you can review** the visited worlds and all your progress, as well as the rewards you've earned so far.

-## 🎮 Jugabilidad
+## 🎮 Gameplay
-El juego es completamente interactivo desde la consola.
-Se centra en decisiones narrativas, fomentando la exploración y el razonamiento.
+The game is fully interactive through the console.
+It focuses on narrative decision-making, encouraging exploration and reasoning.

-## 💡 Aplicación de temas vistos en clase
+## 💡 Application of Topics Covered in Class

-### ✔️ Estructuras
+### ✔️ Structures
-- `struct Decision`: Guarda el texto de la opción y su consecuencia.
+- `struct Decision`: Stores the text of the option and its consequence.
-- `struct Nivel`: Contiene la situación, decisiones, premio y la opción ganadora.
+- `struct Level`: Contains the situation, decisions, reward, and the winning option.
-- `struct Aventura`: Contiene el nombre de la aventura y los niveles.
+- `struct Adventure`: Contains the name of the adventure and its levels.

 ### ✔️ Arreglos
-- Arreglo de decisiones por nivel: `Decision decisiones[3]`
+- Arrays Array of decisions per level:  `Decision decisiones[3]`
-- Arreglo de niveles por aventura: `Nivel niveles[5]`
+- Array of levels per adventure: `Nivel niveles[5]`
-- Arreglo de premios: `string premiosJugador[20]`
+- Array of rewards: `string premiosJugador[20]`

-### ✔️ Archivos
+### ✔️ File
-- Funciones para **guardar** y **leer** progreso usando `ofstream` y `ifstream`.
+- Functions to **save** and **load** progress using `ofstream` y `ifstream`.

-### ✔️ Funciones
+### ✔️ Functions

-**Funciones principales:**
+**Main functions:**

 - agregarPremio()